Almansoorh1/Final-Project/README.md

 It has an admin login, registered user login and free user login (Free users can see few portions without need to login)

+It has entity realtionship diagram and databse file (.sql file) included in the main branch